Investing

 Compound Interest

-You earn returns on your principal plus all accumulated interest — a paycheck that grows every year.
+Returns on your principal plus all accumulated interest.
+A paycheck that grows every year.

 $10,000 at 7% for 30 years